 The decision to purchase in B2B eCommerce typically involves many layers of approval and the joint of many departments.

-In this step, the customer shares information about the identified products with stakeholders ultimately deciding on one or a few of them.
+In this step, the customer shares information about the identified products with stakeholders, ultimately deciding on one or a few.

 Allow users to easily save favorites and share the selected items!

 If your website requires an account for users to create lists, that is not a convenient way for them to share information with their colleagues.
 Allow users to easily create lists and share them with their colleagues and other decision-makers to simplify user experience and potentially nudge them closer to making a conversion.